It has few calories—if you pop it the right way

 Content continues below ad

 Not by much, but it’s true!
 According to the USDA, one ounce (28 grams) of popcorn contains 0.9 mg of iron, and one cup of raw spinach (30 grams) has 0.8 mg.
 These numbers seem small, but adult men only need 8 mg of iron in their diet each day.
 Adult women, on the other hand, need 18 mg per day (because of the blood they lose during menstruation).
 Almost 10 percent of women are iron deficient, according to the CDC.
-(If you have these silent signs of anemia, you could be too.)
 So ladies, get your fill of iron however you can.